bahmoudd/arch-install-guide/README.md

 ## Latest changes

- - **Release 2024-10-06**
+ - **Release 2024-10-24**
-   - Fixed a broken ToC item
+   - Fixed broken ToC items
-   - Updated ISO version number
-   - Added a few items to guide explanatory notes
-   - Added a few entries to the glossary
-   - Made the guide more generic to make it easier for readers with NVMe drives on their PCs
-   - Added a few instructions on how to dual-boot with SystemD-Boot
+   - The guide now uses partition labels for the sake of clarity
+   - Rearranged some sections for the sake of organisation
+   - Moved secure boot to extras sections

 **Full Changelog**: https://github.com/bahmoudd/arch-install-guide/releases